Alibaba-NLP/KB-NER/README.md

 ### Multi-stage Fine-tuning

-Taking the transferring from multilingual models to monolingual models as an examle, firstly we train a multilingual model (which is the same model as [Training the multilingual models](#Training-the-multilingual-models) but is trained only on the training data):
+Taking the transferring from multilingual models to monolingual models as an example, firstly we train a multilingual model (which is the same model as [Training the multilingual models](#Training-the-multilingual-models) but is trained only on the training data):
 ```bash
 CUDA_VISIBLE_DEVICES=0 python train.py --config config/xlmr-large-pretuned-tuned-wiki-first_3epoch_1batch_4accumulate_0.000005lr_10000lrrate_multi_monolingual_crf_fast_norelearn_sentbatch_sentloss_nodev_finetune_saving_amz_doc_wiki_v3_ner24.yaml
 ```